Mikuji (Fortune Paper) – one of the Japanese religious behaviors

 religion

-Mikuji – you find it at Japanese Buddhist Temple
+Mikuji – you find it at Asakusa Sensouji temple

 SENSOJI

 When you have a chance to visit Buddhist temples or Shinto shrines in Japan, you may find many people drawing MIKUJI (or OMIKUJI), the fortune paper.
-At the famous Buddhist temple in Tokyo where I am serving, recently becoming the landmark for overseas travelers, many tourists of not only Japanese but of foreign countries draw MIKUJI and they are delighted to see the results showing “Good Fortune” on the paper.
+At the famous Buddhist temple in Tokyo, Sensouji which is the landmark for overseas travelers, many tourists of not only Japanese but of foreign countries draw MIKUJI and they are delighted to see the results showing “Good Fortune” on the paper.
 Of course, some of them feel down when the paper show “Bad Fortune”.
-Before drawing people put their hands and pray for that MIKUJI shows “Good” with divining their prosperous fortune or realizing their dreams, and confirm the results.
+Before drawing Mikuji, people put their hands and pray for that MIKUJI shows “Good” with divining their prosperous fortune or realizing their dreams, and confirm the results.
 If the result matches their expectations(should be good one), they give their big smiles, while on the contrary they look dissatisfied if the result mentions “Bad”.
 Nowadays MIKUJI becomes popular among Japanese including young adults as well as foreign tourists.
-Then, what is the origin of MIKUJI?
-How has it become the current style?
-How do Japanese impress for MIKUJI?
-What is there behind MIKUJI?

 SENSOJI MIKUJI (Front)